-Pain medication has been a topic of discussion lately.
+Pain medications have been a topic of discussion lately.
 The commonly abused medications belong to the group termed as opioids.
 Opioids are pain relievers, which act by blocking opioid receptors.
 Some people take these medications because they may be having chronic pain.
 For others, the need to use these drugs has been brought about by unfortunate events like a serious road accident, surgery, or chronic pain such as arthritis.
 The prescriptions may require them to use the painkillers to counter the immediate pain and, depending on the severity of the crash or ailment, some may be on the drugs for an extended period.
 The heavy reliance on pain medications is hard to get through.
 Here are five reasons to avoid taking pain medication.

 1) They Have Serious Side Effects

 Unregulated or even regular opioids use may expose one to severe problems.
-Some people will experience some problems like nausea, vomiting, constipation, diarrhea, among others.
-Instead of dealing with all the pains from the pain meds finding an alternative to opiates is the solution.
+Some people will experience some adverse effects like nausea, vomiting, constipation, diarrhea, among others.
+Instead of dealing with all the pains from the pain medications finding an alternative to opiates is the solution.
 For instance, for back pain, you can try simple yoga stretches.
 You also need the exercise to gain stamina.
 Another great way is to try acupuncture for pain relief.
 Try massages as an alternative.
 The use of a chiropractor helps more in the process of eliminating back pain.

 2) They Can Be Addictive